timo/zasim/docs/overview.rst

 request to some server on your network, ...

-But writing the whole step function from scratch for each little experiment requires a lot of work and makes the whole process less flexible.
+But writing the whole step function from scratch for each little experiment requires a lot of work and makes the whole process less flexible than it could be.

-The `cagen` module offers a way out.
+The `~zasim.cagen` module offers a way out.
 With it, you can compose a `Simulator` object from sets of parts that each serve a different purpose.
-Those parts are put together into a `StepFunc` object, which can then be used as a `Simulator` object.
+Those parts are put together into a `~zasim.cagen.stepfunc.StepFunc` object, which can then be used as a `Simulator` object.

 The different parts are sufficiently weakly coupled, so that most parts can be replaced with other parts that already exist or with parts written for a